One of oneHand-knotted in northern Afghanistan · Curated in Boston

 Are Raihan rugs hand-knotted?

 Yes.
-Every rug is hand-knotted on a vertical loom by master weavers in northern Afghanistan (Aqcha, Mazar-i-Sharif, Andkhoy, Balkh, Kunduz) or Turkey.
+Every rug is hand-knotted on traditional looms — horizontal ground looms in the Aqcha village tradition, and vertical frames in our partner workshops by master weavers in northern Afghanistan (Aqcha, Mazar-i-Sharif, Andkhoy, Balkh, Kunduz) or Turkey.
 We do not sell tufted, machine-made, or hand-loomed pieces.
 Each rug's KPSI and foundation are listed on the product page.

 How long does it take to weave one rug?